topo-gps/ios-manual/en/waypoints/waypoints_create_map.rst

 Automatic title suggestions
 ---------------------------
 If you are connected to the internet and you have enabled ‘Addresses - Find automatically’ in the :ref:`settings <sec-settings-addresses>`, an automatic suggestion for the waypoint title will appear in the title box.
 This title has a light grey color and will be used if no title has been entered.
-In the example above the suggestion is ‘Southwood Farm Lane’.
 If you wish to have a waypoint without a title please enter a single space in the title field.

 If you enter a number in as a title, for example '001', the next time you create a waypoint manually from the map, the suggested title will be '002', etc.
 This also works with characters, if you enter an 'A', the next suggested title will be 'B', etc. Or if you have entered 'Node_001', the next suggested title will be 'Node_002'.
 If you do not like the suggested title, you can just enter your desired title, and the next suggested title will be derived from the last input.